DaviGia/telestroke-web-frontend/README.md

 ## Configuration

-The web-app can be configured with the file: `src/assets/config/config.json`.
-Here is an example of what can be configured:
+The web-app needs a single configuration file in `src/assets/config/config.json`.
+This is a configuration example:

 ``` js
 {